 It’s mint julep season, which means your Kentucky Derby party is around the corner.
-If you’re planning a watch party, then you need these Kentucky Derby recipes.
+If you’re planning a watch party, then you need these Kentucky Derby food ideas.
 From bourbon to hot browns and classic to creative, there’s a recipe here for all your entertaining needs.

 The most popular Kentucky Derby recipes are ones that you can order pretty much any time in Louisville.
 Any of these dishes would be authentic additions to your party menu.